Webb factsheet

 Launch mass: 6200 kg, including observatory, on-orbit consumables and launch vehicle adaptor

 A giant, five layered shield protects the telescope and the instruments from the light and heat of the Sun.
 At 22 × 12 metres, this is about the size of a tennis court.
-The shield will keep the telescope and its instruments permanently in the shade where they will cool down to -233ºC.
+The shield keeps the telescope and its instruments permanently in the shade where they will cool down to -233ºC.

-Webb scientists have described packing a 6.5-metre telescope equipped with a sun-shield the size of a tennis court into a small rocket fairing with a diameter of five metres as “a bit like designing a ship in a bottle”.
+Webb scientists have described packing a 6.5-metre telescope equipped with a sun-shield the size of a tennis court into a small rocket fairing with a diameter of five metres as 'a bit like designing a ship in a bottle'.